-The key theme for the project were artworks that explored tonal subtleties, many of which were inspired by the ocean and the movement of water.
+Exploring tonal subtleties was a key theme for the project's artworks, many of which were inspired by the ocean and the movement of water.
 To complement the TV roller artwork in the Main Salon, Artelier recommended another contemporary artist for a series of paintings for the VIP rotunda.
 This artist created paintings with ink pigments infused with shell gold on paper, exploring notions of fluidity with muted blue hues.

-Each of the four guest cabins had individual themes inspired by the four elements: water, earth, air and fire.
-Artelier commissioned a contemporary abstract artist working with mineral pigments and resins to create wall art the cabins that captured the essence of each these elements.
+Each of the four guest cabins' themes were inspired by the four elements for their themes: water, earth, air and fire.
+Artelier commissioned a contemporary abstract artist working with mineral pigments and resins to create wall art which captured the essence of each these elements.

-The series of circular wall panels brought a contemporary edge to the design, and subtly referenced the theme of abstracted moving water that was appears elsewhere in the yacht's art.
+The series of four circular wall panels brought a contemporary edge to the design, and subtly referenced the motif of moving water which appears elsewhere in the yacht's art.
 Featured below is the 'Earth' circular panel in situ; the green and copper colours, referencing the earth, also highlight understated colours in the interior design.
 As seen in the 'Water' circular panel, these artworks also featured gold accents like other paintings in the project.

 Artelier also commissioned a pair of paintings for the yacht beach club.
 The client wanted a more informal, relaxed atmosphere for the beach club, and so they requested colourful and bold art for the space.
 The contemporary paintings that provided a burst of colour amidst the muted, natural tones of the surrounding wood finishes.
 The abstract diptych, inspired by the ocean, presents a composition that works side by side.